Azure/acr-cli/README.md

 #### Include-locked flag
 To delete locked manifests and tags (where deleteEnabled or writeEnabled is false), the `--include-locked` flag should be set.
 This will unlock them before deletion.

+**Warning:** The `--include-locked` flag will unlock and delete images that have been locked for protection.
+Use this flag with caution as it bypasses the image lock mechanism.
+For more information about image locking, see [Lock a container image in an Azure container registry](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-image-lock).

 ```sh
 acr purge \
     --registry <Registry Name> \